 This site is supported by our readers.
 We may earn a commission, at no cost to you, if you purchase through links.

-Yes, birds can eat pumpkin seeds!
-They’re a nutritious treat packed with protein, healthy fats, and essential minerals that support bone strength and eye health.
+Yes, birds can eat pumpkin seeds, and they’re a nutritious snack!
+These seeds are loaded with protein, healthy fats, and important minerals like zinc and magnesium, which help with energy and overall health.

 Table Of Contents